usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 2: Case Study Development.md

 **Pass**: If the Offeror’s Case Study and Artifacts conform with each of the conditions above.
 No credit for responses exceeding minimum requirements.
 No assumptions of conformance will be made.
 Documentation supports evaluation decisions.</br>

 **Fail**: If any responses are not confirmed to conform with each of the conditions above.
 Documentation supports evaluation decisions.

+## Security and compliance integration:

+**Mandatory security considerations:**

+All case study submissions must address:
+* Security by Design: How security requirements were integrated from the start
+* Compliance Framework: Relevant federal compliance requirements (FedRAMP, FISMA, etc.)
+* DevSecOps Integration: How security testing and monitoring would be continuous
+* Data Protection: Approach to protecting sensitive user data and PII